 Running Head: Exploration and Attention

-Word Count: 3203(including abstract)
+Word Count: 2999

 Abstract

 Exploration is critical for discovering how the world works.
 Exploration should be particularly valuable for young children, who have little knowledge about the world.
 Theories of decision-making describe systematic exploration as being primarily driven by top-down cognitive control, which is immature in young children.
 Recent research suggests that a type of systematic exploration predominates in young children’s choices, despite immature control, suggesting that it may be driven by different mechanisms.
-We hypothesize that young children’s tendency to distribute attention widely promotes elevated exploratory choice behavior, and that interrupting distributed attention allocation through bottom up attentional capture would also disrupt systematic exploration.
+We hypothesize that young children’s tendency to distribute attention widely promotes elevated exploration, and that interrupting distributed attention allocation through bottom-up attentional capture would also disrupt systematic exploration.
 We test this hypothesis by manipulating saliency of the options in a simple choice task.
 Saliency disrupted systematic exploration, thus indicating that attentional mechanisms may drive children’s systematic exploratory behavior.
 We suggest that both may be part of a larger tendency toward broad information gathering in young children.

 Keywords: cognitive development; exploration; decision-making; attention